dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // Tunakuwa mkanda wa msaada.
 Utaitwa tena. <br>
 // We learn that freedom is not a gift, but our responsibility. <br>
 // Every village, every heart, is part of one human family. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1953 — FREQUENCY RECEIVED BY DWIGHT D. EISENHOWER. <br>
+\>SCAFFOLDING: BALANCE OF POWER — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// We learn that security without wisdom builds prisons, not peace. <br>
+// True strength is measured not by armies alone, but by restraint and trust. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>